Tech shares fall after Nvidia says new US controls on exports of AI chip will cost it $5.5 billion

-BANGKOK — (AP) — Shares in computer chip makers slumped early Wednesday after Nvidia said tighter U.S. government controls on exports of computer chips used for artificial intelligence will cost it an extra $5.5 billion.
+BANGKOK — (AP) — Shares in computer chipmakers slumped Wednesday after Nvidia said tighter U.S. government controls on exports of computer chips used for artificial intelligence will cost it an extra $5.5 billion.

 The company, which announced Monday that it will produce its artificial intelligence super computers in the United States for the first time, said the government told it that its H20 integrated circuits and others of a similar bandwidth would be subject to the licensing requirements for the "indefinite future."

-In a regulatory filing, it said the government said the controls addressed risks that the products "may be used in or diverted to, a supercomputer in China."
+In a regulatory filing, Nvidia said the government said the controls addressed risks that the products "may be used in or diverted to, a supercomputer in China."

-Nvidia's shares fell 5.8% in pre-market trading.
-Shares in rival chip maker AMD dropped 6.5%.
+Shares of Nvidia and rival chipmaker Advanced Micro Devices each fell about 6% in morning trading Wednesday.

+AMD said in a regulatory filing Tuesday that the export controls could potentially result in a charge of around $800 million in “inventory, purchase commitments and related reserves.”

 Asian technology giants also saw big declines.
 Testing equipment maker Advantest's shares fell 6.7% in Tokyo, Disco Corp. lost 7.6% and Taiwan's TSMC dropped 2.4%.